MichaelSchneeberger/do-notation/README.md

 # Do-notation

-Do-notation is a Python package that introduces Haskell-like do notation using a Python decorator.
+Do-notation is a Python package that introduces Haskell-like do-notation using a Python decorator.

 ## Features

-* Haskell-like Behavior: Emulate Haskell's do notation for Python objects that implement the `flat_map` (or `bind`) method.
+* Haskell-like Behavior: Emulate Haskell's do-notation for Python objects that implement the `flat_map` (or `bind`) method.
-* Syntactic sugar: Use the `do` decorator to convert generator functions into nested `flat_map` method calls by modifying the Abstract Syntax Tree (AST).
+* Syntactic sugar: Use the `do` decorator to convert generator functions into nested `flat_map` method calls by using the Abstract Syntax Tree (AST).
-* Simplified Syntax: Write complex monadic `flat_map` sequences in a clean and readable way without needing to define auxillary functions.
+* Simplified Syntax: Write complex nested `flat_map` sequences in a clean and readable way without needing to define auxillary functions.
+* Minimalistic Implementation: The decorator relies on simple and straightforward conversion rules, reducing potential bugs and making it adaptable to a wide range of scenarios.
-* Type hinting: The type hint of value returned by the decorated generator function is correctly inferred by the type checkers.
+* Type hinting: The type hint of the value returned by the decorated generator function is correctly inferred by type checkers when using `yield from`.

 ## Installation